 There was a strange whirring sound above my head.
 A beam of light shot down.
 A voice shouted to me to climb up the rope ladder hanging down over my head.
 The sands whipped up by the whirring being blinded and choked me.
 I began coughing, long racking coughs.

 Another noise broke in, the honking of the horns of thousands of strange chariots on desert highways, like the bellowing of a thousand buffaloes, harbingers of the netherworld.
-I saw long queues of chariots of different sizes like ants and maggots feeding off the entrails of a sprawling neon-lit megapolis.
+I saw long queues of chariots of different sizes like ants and maggots feeding off the entrails of a sprawling neon-lit monster.
 Two, three and four wheeled, the chariots were darting in and out of that intestinal maelstrom like quick-tongued serpents jabbing at enemies in a random manner.
-Flying machines were taking off and landing in huge spaces.
-Somewhere on the edge of the megapolis, bordering the desert, a giant penis was lifting off atop a roaring pillar of fire.
+Metallic locusts were taking off and landing in circles drawn upon the ground.
+Somewhere on the edge of all this, a giant penis was lifting off atop a roaring pillar of fire.

 A cosmic execution was taking place each moment, in each cell, in each curve of the mind, the moment of reckoning, the ever, the present, the now, the then.